brandonbloom/test2/SPEC.md

   The line the assertion was on.

 :exception
-  (Required when status is :error, Exception)
+  (Required, Only for :error, Exception)
   The exception that unexpectedly occurred

-:failure-details
-  (Required when status is :fail, Map)
-  Has the following keys:

 :result
-    (Required, any type)
+  (Required, Only for :fail, Any type)
   The result of the assertion

 :fn
-    (Required, raw form)
+  (Required, Only for :fail or :error, Raw form)
   The literal callable-form that was used in the assertion

+:raw-args
+  (Required, Only for :fail or :error, Seq of raw forms) The args before they were evaluated in the assertion

 :args
-    (Required, seq of any types)
+  (Required, Only for :fail, Seq of any types)
   The args after they were evaluated in the assertion

-    :raw-args
-    (Required, seq of raw forms)
-    The args before they were evaluated in the assertion
 ```

 ### test-result